Sea Fisheries

 of certain cod-ends controlled

-is prohibited during a fishing voyage to carry on board or to use a towed net
+a fishing voyage to carry on board or to use a towed net constructed in the

-is prohibited during a fishing voyage to carry on board or to use a towed net
+a fishing voyage to carry on board or to use a towed net constructed in the

-constructed in the cod-end, whether wholly or partially, of netting material
+cod-end, whether wholly or partially, of netting material consisting of

 (a) the